 Addressing Unique Nutritional Needs

-For kids over one year old, a standard children's multivitamin typically provides the recommended 600 IU per day.
-Some children may need support year-round.
+For kids over one year old, a standard children's multivitamin typically provides the recommended 600 IU per day — though some may need year-round support, including those who are obese, have darker skin, spend little time outdoors, or wear full-coverage clothing.

 Working with a healthcare provider is key.
 They can check nutrient levels with a simple blood test to ensure your child's intake is both adequate and safe for healthy development.